 An adoptive parent can request a change in the adoption assistance agreement any time there are changes in the child’s needs or family’s circumstances.
 Parents must make request in writing and must document need, using forms supplied by the Department at the time of request.
-Requests should be made to Jean Carson or Michelle O’Ryan (contact information in question 20 above).
+Requests should be made to Adoption Program Specialist (contact information in question 20 above).

 22. What steps does a family go through to appeal an adoption assistance decision in Maine?

 Any individual who has applied for or is receiving adoption assistance, (or whose application for assistance is not acted upon with reasonable promptness), is entitled to appeal the denial, reduction or termination of adoption assistance made by the Department.
 To appeal a decision, a written request for a fair hearing must be made to the Commissioner or his designee within 10 days of the decision.
 The exception to this appeal process is when the Department undertakes a system wide, across the board increase or reduction in the payment systems, rates, or criteria.

 You will get a written decision, by mail, from the Hearing Officer approximately 30 days after the hearing is closed.

 The decision may take one of two forms.
 For most hearings, the Hearing Officer’s written decision is the final agency action.
 For some hearings, the Hearing Officer’s written decision will be a “Recommended Decision.”
 In this type of case, the Commissioner of the Department of Health and Human Services will have the final say, and will issue a written “Final Decision.”